nocko/FreeRTOS8.0.1-nrf51-softdevice/README.md

   like.
 No practical effect on my projects yet.

-I've reduced the default call stack size do a few hundred bytes above the 1596B required for softdevice operation (down from 0xC00).
-Task stacks are allocated from the heap, but if you add more functionality outside tasks (event handlers, notably) then you'll need to increase the stack in startup_nrf51.s (and decrease the configTOTAL_HEAP_SIZE in FreeRTOSConfig.h).
+I've reduced the default call stack size to the 1596B required for softdevice operation (down from 0xC00).
+Task stacks are allocated from the heap, but if you add more functionality outside tasks (BLE event handlers, notably) then you'll need to increase the stack in startup_nrf51.s (and decrease the configTOTAL_HEAP_SIZE in FreeRTOSConfig.h).
 There's only ~2kB of RAM left after the s120 softdevice has it's way (it uses 10K+1.5K stack); so memory will be